Comprehensive Guide to Hydroponic Fodder

 High flexibility, able to provide green feed for family or commercial farming.
 It can greatly increase the yield of green fodder while reducing the comprehensive cost.

 Manual assembly yourself is required for small-scale planting, and large-scale planting requires sufficient energy support and complete design plan support.

 Converting a 20-foot or 40-foot shipping container into a hydroponic fodder machine allows for the easy production of high-quality fresh green feed.

-It can produce 500 kg, 1000 kg to 1500 kg of fresh green feed at a time, a fodder machine can produce enough feed for dozens of cows and sheep in one day.
+The fodder machine can produce 500 kg, 1000 kg to 1500 kg of fresh green feed per day, which enough feeding for dozens of cows and sheep in one day.
 There is also a customized 250 kg home hydroponic fodder planting cabinet available, it is suitable for small farms and family feeding.